 Main Train Stations

-Milan’s railway system revolves around three main stations, each designed to meet specific travel needs and offering a variety of services for passengers.
-Here’s an overview of their locations, amenities, and transport connections.
+Milan’s railway system revolves around three main stations, including Milan Central station, each designed to meet specific travel needs and offering a variety of services for passengers.
+Here’s an overview of their locations, amenities—including options for renting bicycles or using bicycle storage—and transport connections.
+Milan Central Station is also a hub for Milan’s Metro, tram, and bus networks.

 Milano Centrale Station